Anna de Beaumont

-Anna de Beaumont (Anne van Beaumont; died 1518 in Valladolid) was a Spanish-Navarrese noblewoman and lady-in-waiting, who served as Grand Mistress of the Imperial Household in Mechelen, in the early 16th century.
+Doña Anna de Beaumont y Navarre (Anne van Beaumont; ca. 1430 – 1518) was a Spanish-Navarrese noblewoman and lady-in-waiting who served in the household of Joanna of Castile, in the early 16th century.
+She accompanied Joanna to the Low Countries in 1496 and remained among the core of her Spanish attendants.

-Anna de Beaumont initially served as lady-in-waiting to Joanna "the Mad" of Castile, and arrived in her retinue in the Low Countries in 1496.
-From 1499, she became governess of Eleanor of Austria, and eventually also of Isabella, Mary and Archduke Charles (later Charles V), under the guardianship of their aunt Margaret of Austria, Governor of the Habsburg Netherlands, at the Hof van Savoye ('Court of Savoy') in Mechelen, Antwerp.
+From 1499, Anna de Beaumont served as governess (aya) and later grand mistress in the household of the Habsburg children at the Hof van Savoye ('Court of Savoy') in Mechelen, under the supervision of their aunt Margaret of Austria, governor of the Habsburg Netherlands.
+In this capacity she functioned as a dueña, that is, a senior noblewoman entrusted with the supervision, guardianship, and moral oversight of younger royals and noblewomen.
+She was responsible for the care and upbringing of Eleanor of Austria, and later also of Isabella, Mary, and Archduke Charles, the future emperor Charles V.

 Biography

-Anna de Beaumont was born between 1425 and 1456, into Navarre royalty, the daughter of Louis I de Beaumont, Count of Lerín and his wife Juana (Joan) de Navarre, illegitimate daughter of Charles III of Navarre.
+Anna de Beaumont was born into Navarre royalty between 1425 and 1456, perhaps in ca. 1430 at Lerín.
+She was the daughter of Louis I de Beaumont, Count of Lerín and his wife Juana (Joan) de Navarre, illegitimate daughter of Charles III of Navarre.
 Anna was thus a distant relative of Joanna of Castile.
 She was named after her paternal grandmother, Anna de Curton, Lady of Guiche..
 She was sister of the famous constable of Navarre and head of the Spanish faction (the 'Beaumont faction') in the Kingdom of Navarre, Louis II de Beaumont, 2nd Count of Lerín.

 She was a member of the House of Beaumont, which ruled as counts of Lerín in southern Navarre.
 The Beaumont dynasty was a scion of the House of Évreux, itself a cadet branch of the Capetian dynasty, the royal house of France, and descended from Louis of Évreux, Duke of Durazzo, the youngest son of Philip III of Navarre and Joan II of Navarre, through his illegitimate son Carlos de Beaumont.